mathebuddy/mathebuddy-compiler/README.md

 ## Equations

+We distinguish two parts of equations: *inline equations* are embededd into a text of a paragraph. *Full equations* are rendered in a separate line.
+The latter are numbered by default.

+Equations are encoded in $\TeX$ notation.

 - `Inline Equations`

+  An inline equation is embedded into a pari of dollar signs.
+Example:

   ```
   Einstein's famous formula is $E=mc^2$.
 It defines the energy $E$ of ...
   ```

-  Equations are written in $\TeX$ notation.
-Inline equations are embedded into a pair of dollar signs.

 - `Full Equations` (equations in display math mode)

+  Full equations are embedded into a block with keyword `EQUATION`.
+Example:

   ```
   ---